AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 ## OSX

 On OSX, the use of Homebrew and Opam is recommended to install Frama-C.
-The author do not use OSX, so here is an awful copy and paste of the installation guide of Frama-C for OSX.
+The author do not use OSX, so here is a shameful copy and paste of the installation guide of Frama-C for OSX.

 General Mac OS tools for OCaml: